 - For safety reasons, minors have to be accompanied by an adult, who can be responsible of 10 young people at maximum.

 - Transportation inside the observatory:

 - No private vehicles will be allowed on the mountain.
 All private vehicles will be parked at the Main Gate area (Camp Pelícano).
 Visitors will be transported from the gate to the mountain top (round trip) by ESO minibuses.

-- All the visitors must have left the observatory (mountain top) by sunset (18:04).
-This means boarding onto ESO minibuses will start soon after the end of totality at 17:00.
+- All the visitors must leave the observatory right after the end of the eclipse.
+This means boarding onto ESO minibuses will start soon after the end of the eclipse around 18:00:00.
 The boarding order will be decided on the basis of logistical needs.